Skip to main content

 The tuba is most at home as the driving bass behind marching band music and classical music.
 You may also see it used in jazz groups, but not that often.

-The trombone has a much more versatile sound that means it can slot in almost anywhere.
+The trombone has a much more versatile sound which means it can slot in almost anywhere.
 You'll find it in jazz groups, orchestras, marching bands, pop and rock ensembles, and plenty more.
 Consider where you want your brass instrument to take you before you make a decision, as the trombone might just be a better option if you want something with a little more variety behind it.

-Find Out More
+Find Out More about Brass Instruments

-Feel free to browse through our comprehensive learning guide, or take a look at the full range of pInstruments to see if there might be a better fit for you.
+Feel free to browse through our comprehensive learning guide, or take a look at the full range of plastic brass pInstruments to see if there might be a better fit for you.
 And if you still feel you need to do a little more research, check out the following articles:

 How Long Does It Take To Learn A Brass Instrument?